ToniCardosooo/Five-Fingers/README.md

 - Download all files into the same directory.
 - Open command prompt / terminal and compile (g++ example) the files with the command 'g++ .\main.cpp .\gameFuncs.cpp -o FiveFingers'
 - Type the command '.\FiveFingers', and the game will start on the command prompt / terminal.
+- Choose the game mode you want to play in!
+The 'Human vs AI' game mode uses a Minimax with A/B pruning to calculate the AI move.

 Enjoy!
-(a game mode 'Human vs AI' might be developed later with Minimax A/B algorithm)
-(a graphical version of this project might be done in Python in the future)